Studying at the Institute of Sociology

 Here is a selection of courses offered in the social sciences during the last terms:

-• Introduction to Sociology in English
+• Introduction to Sociology in English (English)

-• Sociology meets Psychology: Acting Socially Sustainably in Organisations
+• Sociology meets Psychology: Acting Socially Sustainably in Organisations (English)

 Be welcome to visit our study program to check out which courses we offer in the current term.

 International Office.
-All general questions regarding studying at the University of Bremen, e.g. about the Erasmus exchange program in general or the confirmation of Erasmus Study Period should be directed to the International Office Team.
+All general questions regarding studying at the University of Bremen, e.g. about the Erasmus exchange program in general or the confirmation of the Erasmus Study Period should be directed to the International Office Team.
 You can directly contact them by email (incomingprotect me ?!uni-bremenprotect me ?!.de) or visit them during their office hours.

 Their homepage offers a great range of information regarding the Erasmus program and your stay in Bremen in general.
 The International Office has also put together a list of practical information about studying in Bremen concerning topics like housing and finances in this section.

-Further, you are welcome to participate in the orientation program for incoming students organised by the International Office which usually takes place two or three weeks before lectures start.
+Further, you are welcome to participate in the orientation program for incoming students organized by the International Office which usually takes place two or three weeks before lectures start.
 During the orientation program, the Erasmus Coordinator of the Institute of Sociology offers a special office hour for incoming Erasmus students.

 Additionally, you can have a look at the website of the German Academic Exchange Service (DAAD) and Studying-in-Germany, which provides lots of information about studying and living in Germany.